Date: 20 May 2014. Boat Bums.

 The men and women LEO's still are

-good folks and they don't take the job unless they have an abiding
+good folks.
+I believe they do not take the job unless they have an abiding

 Personally my "take" on the whole Boat Bums fiasco: